 Ways to Reduce Home Exposure Risks

 The new Protecting the Health and Safety of Your Household provides guidance on limiting the risk to your family when you return home at the end of your workday.

 This online teletherapy program matches volunteer therapists to frontline healthcare workers.

 A Lifeline for Your Practice

-The Financial Relief for Family Physicians page breaks down available financial relief programs, plus offers a related loss calculator, Medicare Administrative Contact list and application instructions.
+The Financial Relief for Family Physicians page breaks down available financial relief programs like the CARES Act Provider Relief Fund and the COVID-19 Uninsured Program Portal.